University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

 ■ Identify the specificity linked to the culture of the emergency professions.

-■ Carry out the EUP (Examination of Psychological Emergency).
+■ Perform the EUP (Examination of Psychological Urgency).

-■ Carry out the psychological triage of victims in order to direct them towards appropriate care.
+■ Perform psychological triage of victims in order to direct them towards appropriate care.

 ■ Practice psychological first aid and physical reconditioning.